ksidedev/Simple-Firebase-save-and-retrieve/README.md

 Go to: https://console.firebase.google.com

-* Create a project and that will give your a database URL
+* Create a project
+* Click on Database and you will have a database URL
 * Replace the URL with that in firebasePushFetch

 ### For example: